r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.7.5 =
+*Release Date - 16 Nov, 2023*
+* Fix: "fatal error due to the "wp_w3all_phpbb_login" hook not being found, happening logging in a user with the wp_signon() function (called via ajax)": see https://www.axew3.com/w3/forums/viewtopic.php?t=1805
+* Remove: the Wp_W3all Login Widget has been removed
+* Minor fixes

 = 2.7.4 =
 *Release Date - 30 Sep, 2023*